-I’ve been reading them from the start-- probably as far back as 2009.
+I’ve been reading them from the start– probably as far back as 2009.
 My first attempt to draft No Eye Has Seen started with me reading several “time-slip-like” YA novels.
 At the time, I was writing “Momma Jane” (original title) as a YA and was taking a course in writing children’s fiction.
 The two books I read as examples, and which I loved so much I still have copies on

 As 2019 approached, I found myself melancholy as I reflected on all the major events and milestones in 2018.
-So many amazing things happened (so many I might forget one or two) -- my older daughter’s second pregnancy announcement my other daughter getting engaged and getting married planning and executing a wedding in 6 months (with my daughters of course) hosting our grandson’s 2nd bday and the reveal that our
+So many amazing things happened (so many I might forget one or two) — my older daughter’s second pregnancy announcement my other daughter getting engaged and getting married planning and executing a wedding in 6 months (with my daughters of course) hosting our grandson’s 2nd bday and the reveal that our

-When I discovered the list of Emotional Wounds on http://www.onestopforwriters.com last year, I was beyond excited.
+When I discovered the list of Emotional Wounds on www.onestopforwriters.com last year, I was beyond excited.
 One of my novel projects would involve the POV of three sisters facing life-changing events and I needed to get to know each of these characters personally and separately in order to give each woman her own voice, struggles, fears, etc. I had an idea of their current personality conflicts, but wasn’t sure how

 It’s been ten days since I left the 2017 Mount Hermon Writers Conference.
 Yesterday morning was the first time I’ve had a chance to write since I was on the airplane.
 I could give you excuses, but excuse or not, I needed to allow myself time to decompress.
 So, before I venture into my world of women’s fiction, I thought I’d share ten take-away moments (I started calling them lessons, but